top of page

 To transmit taste information from taste bud cells to afferent neurons, all taste qualities excluding sour employ the unique "channel synapses" which involves CALHM1/3 channels for neurotransmitter release instead of synaptic vesicles.
 This review summarizes the current view of taste transduction and neurotransmission with emphasis on our recent discoveries on channel synapses and salty taste.

-The fantastic virtual ISOT2020
+We joined the fantastic virtual ISOT2020

 August 5, 2020